 - Complete your personalized BOOST Plan.

-- Plans could include attending success coaching meetings, attend tutoring if applicable, meeting with a career counselor, or completing StudentLingo modules.
+- Plans may include attending success coaching meetings, attend tutoring if applicable, meeting with a career counselor, and/or completing StudentLingo modules.

 - BOOST Plans are created based on your application submission and academic history.